Confrontation in Ukraine as diplomacy stalls

 He told Fifth Channel television that about 200 soldiers aboard 14 trucks moved on the building at about 1.30 a.m and threatened to storm it if the Ukrainian soldiers failed to give up their weapons.

-(Reporting by Richard Balmforth, Timothy Heritage, Ron Popeski, Alastair Macdonald and Aleksandar Vasovic in Kiev, Alexei Anishchuk in Sochi, Marcin Goettig in Warsaw, and Anna Yukhananov and Patricia Zengerle in Washington; Writing by Ron Popeski, Alastair Macdonald and Peter Cooney; Editing by David Stamp and Ken Wills)
+(Reporting by Richard Balmforth, Timothy Heritage, Ron Popeski, Alastair Macdonald and Aleksandar Vasovic in Kiev and Alexei Anishchuk in Sochi; Writing by Ron Popeski and Alastair Macdonald; editing by David Stamp)